YalePrivacyLab/tracker-profiles/trackers/Millenial Media.md

+# Tracker Name
+Millennial Media

-# Millenial Media
+# In εxodus?
+Yes

 ## About

-Millenial Media was founded in 2006 and publicly acquired by AOL in 2015.
+Millennial Media was founded in 2006 and publicly acquired by AOL in 2015.
 Oath Inc., a Verizon subsidiary, acquired AOL in 2017.

 ## Ownership